wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 images: []
 ---

 In this post, guest writter Billy interviews Pablo on learning Dvorak.
-Pablo started to switch from Qwerty to Dvorak in January 2025.
+Pablo started to learn Dvorak in January 2025.
 This is an interview about his experience.

 **First of all, can you explain what Dvorak is?**